 Q: Do you have priority trade secrets that make your systems more efficient?

-A: ARC Greenhouses has been in business of growing since 1984.
+A: McgGregor's has been in business of growing since 1984.
 We are dedicated to a program of sustained process improvements and have made major innovations in product development and design.
 These improvements permit us to grow better plants with less cost.
 Through the use of computers (all developed in-house), we continue to upgrade various facets of our greenhouse complex.
 Recently, we designed a new type of greenhouse (with associated growing systems) which holds the promise of even greater efficiency.
 As we increase in size, we are able to invest more each year in our program of process improvements.
 As a result, we produce better plants today than we did in 1984 and we will produce even better plants in 2020.
-From the beginning, ARC Greenhouses has relied on original ideas, rather than borrowed ones and business models.
+From the beginning, we have relied on original ideas, rather than borrowed ones and business models.
 At this stage our proprietary information is extensive.

 Q: Can you guarantee that your plants do not carry diseases like E. coli?

 A: Generally, the vast majority of plants in the United States are safe to consume.
 However, our growing method provides our produce with the highest probability of providing the safest plants.
 Traditional farming practices of growing plants on the ground and using manures for fertilizer increase chances of E. coli contamination.
 Our recirculating hydroponic system eliminates our produce from ever touching the ground and furthermore, from contact with manure where bacteria like E. coli thrive.

 Q: What makes your Butterhead Lettuce, Baby Greens, Microgreens and fresh Herbs superior?